How Somno Works?

 1. Apple Health Permissions Not Enabled

-Somno does not actively track and record your sleep data (such apps typically require your phone to be unlocked and the app running in the foreground while you sleep).
 Somno’s sleep data is sourced from Apple Health.
 Somno requires authorization to access Apple Health.
 If the user denies reading permissions, Somno will be unable to provide data analysis services.
 To reauthorize:

 - Open the Apple Health app on your iPhone.

-- Find and tap on “Apps” under “Data Sources & Access.”
+- Find and tap on “Apps”.

 - Scroll down, find, and tap on Somno.

-- Tap the “Turn All Categories On” button at the to
+- Tap the “Turn On All” button

 Tips